Axion Perturbations: A General Analytical Treatment: Adiabatic and Entropy Perturbations of Axion

 Note that eq.~\eqref{eq:energyisopert} had been derived before~\cite{Kobayashi:2013nva, Lyth:1991ub}, using the $\Delta N$ formalism and during radiation domination, among other assumptions.
 We have shown that this form of the isocurvature mode is more general and follows immediately from the background evolution of the axion.
-As pointed out in~\cite{Kobayashi:2013nva}, in the large misalignment limit with large $\theta_{\rm ini} \to \pi$, $\delta \rho_\theta^{\rm iso}$ will be enhanced since the axion energy density is more sensitive to the initial misalignment angle in this hilltop region.
+As pointed out in~\cite{Kobayashi:2013nva}, in the large misalignment limit with large $\theta_{\rm ini} \to \pi$, $\delta \rho_\theta^{\rm iso}$ will be enhanced since the axion energy density is more sensitive to fluctuations in the initial misalignment angle in this hilltop region (see \cite{Arvanitaki:2019rax} for a recent thorough study in this limit).

 However, accounting for the temperature dependent potential and keeping the axion equation of state arbitrary complicates this expression.
 Considering the quadratic potential of the QCD axion, we have that $V \propto T^{-2n}$, which yields